z-l-p/filmless-simple/docs/README.md

 - Attach 3 horizontal strips of double-stick tape to your printed template page:
   One above the frames, one below, and one in the middle.
 (Some tape is too sticky to remove easily, so rub your fingers on the sticky surface to reduce adhesion.)
 - Identify which side of your clear leader has emulsion.
 There are several ways, but my favorite is to rub my thumb on the film and listen: One side will sound more “rough” than the other.
 That’s the emulsion.
 - Carefully lay the film on the page, matching the printed guides.
 Cut each strip longer than the printed frames, almost to the edge of the paper.
+(You'll need a few un-printed frames during splicing.)
 - Check the page for flatness before you print.
 The film strips must not overlap!

 **Print Your Frames:**